OpenNMT/CTranslate/README.md

 ## Compiling

 *CMake and a compiler that supports the C++11 standard are required to compile the project.*

-If you are using GCC - version 5.2+ is also required.

 ```
 git submodule update --init